treyhyphen/slopOS/README.md

 - **Admin**: username `admin`, password `slopOS123` (very secure, much wow)
 - **Regular User**: username `user`, password `password` (maximum creativity)

+### Networking Note
+slopOS now includes **DHCP client support**!
+It will automatically attempt to obtain an IP address at boot.
+If DHCP fails, you can manually run the `dhcp` command to retry.

 ### Your First Commands

 ```bash